 Vienna International School offers a diverse after school activity programme for our students.
 The sports and activities department works hard to make sure that our student community has an authentic, unique and interesting extension to their school day to take part in.
 We are proud to offer a wide assortment of fun academic and sport activities for all abilities and ages.
 We encourage all students to take part and to challenge themselves by trying something new.

 Our School makes every effort to provide a meaningful education for all students.
 Children with learning support needs will be assessed to determine whether the school has sufficient resources to accommodate them.
-See additional fees for 2018-2019 for this service.
+For more information, please click here.